openvinotoolkit/model_server/docs/dynamic_shape_auto_reload.md

 python face_detection.py --width 600 --height 400 --input_images_dir images/people --output_dir results_600x400
 ```
-Results of running the client will be available in directories specified in `--output_dir`
+The results from running the client will be saved in the directory specified by `--output_dir`

-> Note that reloading the model takes time and during the reload new requests get queued up.
-Therefore, frequent model reloading may negatively affect overall performance.
+> NOTE: reloading the model takes time and during each reload new requests are queued.
+Frequent model reloading may negatively affect overall performance.